 The Wine: Panta Rhei 2020

-Tenuta Santa Lucia Panta Rhei 2020 is a sparkling white made from biodynamic grapes grown in Emilia-Romagna, Northern Italy.
+Tenuta Santa Lucia Panta Rhei 2020 is a white made from biodynamic grapes grown in Emilia-Romagna, Northern Italy.

 The Producer: Tenuta Santa Lucia